openshift/enhancements/enhancements/network-observability.md

 different metrics such as increased node support and NetFlows per second.

+#### Dev Preview -> Tech Preview

+The following are items to complete for Tech Preview:

+- Increase scalability targets
+- Performance testing
+- End user documentation
+- Gather feedback from customers

+#### Tech Preview -> GA

+The following are items to complete for GA:

+- Finalize end-to-end and performance testing
+- API stability
+- User facing documentation created in [openshift-docs](https://github.com/openshift/openshift-docs/)

+#### Removing a deprecated feature

+N/A

 ### Upgrade / Downgrade Strategy

 In a brown field scenario, if the customer is running OpenShift